New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Trospium (also known as Trospium) is a drug belonging to the class of antispasmodics or anticholinergics.
+Trospium (also known as Trospium) is a drug that belongs to the class of antispasmodics or anticholinergics.
 It is used to reduce the tone of the smooth muscles of the urinary tract.

-Trospium is commonly used to treat spasms and cramps in the bladder, ureter and urethra.
-This drug helps reduce the frequency and severity of cramps, which relieves symptoms associated with urological diseases such as urinary frequency syndrome, bladder stones, and others.
+Trospium is commonly used to treat spasms and cramps in the bladder, ureter, and urethra.
+This drug helps reduce the frequency and severity of cramps, which alleviates symptoms associated with urological diseases such as urinary frequency syndrome, bladder stones, and others.

-The mechanism of action of Trospium is associated with blocking acetylcholine receptors in the smooth muscles of the urinary tract.
+Trospium's mechanism of action is associated with blocking acetylcholine receptors in the smooth muscles of the urinary tract.
 This leads to muscle relaxation and reduced spasms.

-Trospium is usually available in the form of tablets or capsules for oral administration, but may also be available as an injection depending on the medical situation and the doctor's recommendations.
+Trospium is usually available as tablets or capsules to take orally, but may also be available as an injection depending on your medical situation and your doctor's recommendations.

-- Frequent urination syndrome: Trospium may help reduce the frequency and severity of bladder spasms, which improves symptoms associated with urinary frequency.
+- Frequent Urination Syndrome: Trospium may help reduce the frequency and severity of bladder spasms, which improves symptoms associated with frequent urination.

 - Bladder stones: The drug may help reduce pain and cramping associated with the passage of urinary stones through the urinary tract.

-- Urological procedures: Trospium may be used as an antispasmodic before urological procedures such as cystoscopy or ureteroscopy to reduce the risk of urinary tract spasms during the procedure.
+- Urologic procedures: Trospium may be used as an antispasmodic before urologic procedures such as cystoscopy or ureteroscopy to reduce the risk of urinary tract spasms during the procedure.

-- Other urological conditions: Your doctor may also recommend the drug to treat other urological conditions associated with increased smooth muscle tone in the urinary tract.
+- Other urologic conditions: Your doctor may also recommend the drug to treat other urologic conditions associated with increased tone of the smooth muscles of the urinary tract.

 Release form

-- Tablets: Typically sold in tablet form to be taken orally.
-Tablets may have different dosages, based on the patient's needs and doctor's recommendations.
+- Tablets: Usually sold as tablets for oral administration, tablets may come in different dosages depending on the patient's needs and the doctor's recommendations.

-- Capsules: May also be available in oral capsule form.
-Like tablets, capsules have different dosages.
+- Capsules: May also be available in capsule form for oral administration.
+Like tablets, capsules come in different strengths.

 Pharmacodynamics